 Lens & Optics

 The Wuben T70 utilizes a single Cree XHP 70.2 LED projected by an “orange peel” reflector.
-The XHP 70.2 is the same LED used in the brightest flashlight in the world for 2019 (the Imalent MS18).
-It uses 18 of these bad boys to produce 100,000 lumens!
+The XHP 70.2 is the same LED used in the brightest flashlight in the world for 2019 (See it on Amazon).
+The Imalent MS18 uses 18 of these bad boys to produce 100,000 lumens!

 The Cree XHP 70.2 produces a Cool White beam but I also detected a subtle blue hue in the beam spill.
 The T70’s “orange peal” reflector gives the beam a strongly focused center hotspot which can reach up to 250m (273 yards.)